otorrillas/liftComediLib/README.md

 - [ ] **Python** - Almost finished.
 Needs testing

-Please, feel free to contribute if you! :+1:
-Either make a pull request or send me a message.
+Please, feel free to contribute! :+1:  Ether make a pull request or contact me.
 If you find any bug, please, open a new [issue](https://github.com/otorrillas/liftComediLib/issues).

 #### Contributors